cryologger/glacier-velocity-tracker/Documentation/INSTALLATION.md

 ## Step 3: Install Board Definition
 * Navigate to: Tools > Boards > Boards Manager
 * Search for: SparkFun Apollo3
 * Select and install version: 1.2.3
+  * Warning: Do *not* install version 2.0.0 as it is incompatible with the software.
 ![image](/Images/arduino-ide-boards.png)

 ## Step 4: Install Libraries